 However, with numerous brands in today’s market, it can be quite difficult to determine which one of them offers clothing that suits your needs.
 This time, we’ve decided to compare Columbia and Patagonia.
 These are famous and renowned American brands that design some of the best technical garments money can get today.

 How do these reputable brands measure up against each other?
 Is one better than the other?
-Without further ado, here’s our comparison of these two brands, together with short overviews of their most popular products.
+Without further ado, here’s our comparison of these two brands and short overviews of their most popular products.

 Table of Contents